 Cost of Running a Self Hosted Blog

-Having a self hosted blog costs money.
-A lot of people wonder about how much it costs to start and maintain a self-hosted blog.
+Having a self-hosted blog costs money.
+A lot of people wonder how much it costs to start and maintain a self-hosted blog.
 Without going into the specifics, here is a rough estimate of how much it will cost.

 - Domain Name: $10 to $15 to register, $10 to $15 per year to renew.